-501.11 Concrete Admixtures for Retarding Set.
+501.3.11 Concrete Admixtures for Retarding Set.
 If specified in the contract, an approved retarding admixture shall be provided and incorporated into the concrete.
 If not specified in the contract, the use of an approved retarding admixture will be permitted upon written notification from the contractor.
 Any retarding admixture shall be added in accordance with Sec 501.5.11 by means of a dispenser conforming to the requirements of that section.
 No direct payment will be made for furnishing the retarding admixture or for incorporating the admixture into the mixture.

-501.12 Water-Reducing Admixtures.
+501.3.12 Water-Reducing Admixtures.
 Type A water-reducing admixtures may be used in any concrete.
+High range water-reducing admixtures may be used when specified or as approved by the engineer.
+The dosage rate of water-reducing admixture shall be within the ranges recommended by the manufacturer and approved by the engineer.
+Water-reducing admixtures shall be added in accordance with Sec 501.5.11 by means of a dispenser conforming to the requirements of that section.

-5.1When Type A water-reducing admixture is added to pavement concrete for paving purposes, a reduction of cement up to 25 lbs per cubic yard will be permitted.
-The dosage rate of Type A water-reducing admixture shall be within the ranges recommended by the manufacturer and approved by the engineer.
+501.3.12.1 When Type A water-reducing admixture is added to pavement concrete for paving purposes, a reduction of cement up to 25 lbs per cubic yard will be permitted.
 Any cementitious material substitution permitted by specification shall be based on the reduced cement content.
-Water-reducing admixtures shall be added in accordance with Sec 501.10.3 by means of a dispenser conforming to the requirements of that section.
-High range water-reducing admixtures may be used when specified or as approved by the engineer.

-501.12.1 Modified B-2 Utilized.
+501.3.12.2 Modified B-2 Utilized.
 Modified B-2 concrete shall use a Type A or Type D water-reducer admixture.